fedeAlterio/SignalsDotnet/README.md

 > **Alpha.** `SignalsDotnet.Query` and `SignalsDotnet.AspNetCore` ship as prerelease packages; the API may still change.

 A client asks for the fields it wants with a GraphQL-like string, and gets a stream that pushes a new projection every time any signal behind those fields changes.
 Only the selected fields are read, so changes to everything else (including nested models and collection elements) cause no emission.
+A query can also [call methods](#calling-methods) with arguments, and their results are tracked the same way.

 Install `SignalsDotnet.AspNetCore`; it brings `SignalsDotnet.Query` and `SignalsDotnet` with it.
-The three steps below build a live dashboard endpoint.
+The steps below build a live dashboard endpoint, a browser explorer for it, and a client that consumes it.

 ### 1. Model the dashboard